locka99/opcua/docs/tokio.md

 that could be optimized away.
 For example if the server registers with a discovery server then it uses a thread for that and the client side API will spawn another thread.

+## Locks should be Tokio too

+The codebase has locking mechanisms for shared objects such as sessions, state, address space etc. At present they are protected with conventional `RwLock` and `Mutex` structures.
+The code obtains the appropriate lock before performing actions.
+The problem for tokio, is that these block and degrade performance.
+It might be possible to use tokio compatible locks where if the lock cannot be obtained, the thread yields and more progress can be made on other tasks.

+If it is *not* possible to use a Lock, then it might be that some refactoring of code that uses locks can alleviate some of the contention.

 ## Clunky internal mechanics

 During tokio 0.1 there are quit flags, states, timers and too much polling going on.
 A lot of this